lupyuen/lupyuen.github.io/src/ttn.md

 _What are the Uplink Messages?_

-These are LoRa Messages from __nearby devices__ that our Gateway has relayed to The Things Network.
+These are LoRa Messages from __nearby devices__ that our Gateway has helpfully relayed to The Things Network.

 Yep we're __officially a contributor__ to the globally-connected The Things Network!

 # Add Device to The Things Network

+(If you have skipped the previous chapter...
+Welcome back!
+We'll need to __create a free account__ on The Things Network: [Click "Sign Up" here](https://www.thethingsnetwork.org/))

 TODO